AVEVA/AVEVA-Samples/Basic/NodeJs/readme.md

-#NodeJs Samples: Building a Client to make REST API Calls to the Qi Service.
+#JavaScript Samples: Building a Client to make REST API Calls to the Qi Service.

-This sample demonstrates how Qi REST APIs are invoked using NodeJs and JavaScript.
-It has the following dependencies:
+This sample demonstrates how Qi REST APIs are invoked using JavaScript.
+It has following dependencies:
 * node.js, installation instructions are available at [node.js](https://nodejs.org/en/)
 * Request-Promise, HTTP client Request with Promises/A+ compliance. [request-promise](https://www.npmjs.com/package/request-promise)